Druidry (modern): Ancestor veneration

 A connection with ancestors is important in Druidry.
 In some recorded examples, Druids regard the "ancestors" as an amorphous group, rather than as a set of named individuals.
 The Druidic concept of ancestry is that of "ancestors of the land", rather than the "ancestors of the blood" venerated by some Heathen groups; they perceive a spiritual connection, rather than a genetic one, as being important.
 Emphasising ancestors gives practitioners a sense of an identity which has been passed down from the past over the course of many centuries.

-Ancestor veneration leads many to object to the archaeological excavation of human remains and their subsequent display in museums.
-Many have organised campaigns for their reburial.
-For instance, in 2006, a neo-Druid called Paul Davies requested that the Alexander Keiller Museum in Avebury, Wiltshire rebury their human remains, and that storing and displaying them was "immoral and disrespectful".
-Criticism of this view has come from the archaeological community, with statements like "no single modern ethnic group or cult should be allowed to appropriate our ancestors for their own agendas.
+Ancestor-veneration leads many neo-druids to object to the archaeological excavation of human remains and their subsequent display in museums.
+Many neo-druids have organized campaigns for their reburial.
+For example, in 2006, a neo-Druid called Paul Davies requested that the Alexander Keiller Museum in Avebury, Wiltshire, rebury their human remains, and he said that storing and displaying those human remains was "immoral and disrespectful".
+Criticism of such demands has come from the archaeological community, with statements like "no single modern ethnic group or cult should be allowed to appropriate our ancestors for their own agendas.
 It is for the international scientific community to curate such remains."

 Rites and practices

-The World Druidry Survey of 2018-2020 identified 147 active Druid groups internationally.
+The World Druidry Survey of 2018–2020 identified 147 active Druid groups internationally.
 The six largest and most influential of which were the Order of Bards, Ovates and Druids (including 57% of world Druids), Ár nDraíocht Féin (12%), the Ancient Order of Druids in America (8%), the British Druid Order (6%), The Druid Network (4%), the New Order of Druids (2%), each of which offers either Druidry curriculum materials or online reference materials about how to practice contemporary Druidry.
 Survey results indicated that 25% of world Druids belong to multiple Druid groups; 57% belong to just one group, and 18% are unaffiliated, solitary practitioners.
 Despite these Druid group affiliations, 92% of world Druids report that most of their devotional practices and rituals are celebrated alone, as solitary practitioners.

 Druidic groups are usually known as groves.
 Such a term reflects the movement's association with trees, and references the idea that Iron Age druids performed their rituals within tree groves.
 Larger Druidic organisations are usually termed orders, and those that lead them are often termed Chosen Chiefs or Arch Druids.

 Some British Druid orders divide membership into three grades, referred to as "bards", "ovates", and then "Druids".
 This three-tier system mirrors the three degrees found in British Traditional Wicca.
 Other groups eschew any division into bard, ovate, and druid.
 OBOD primarily educates its members in its form of Druidry through a correspondence course.